tkerby/flipperzero-firmware-wPlugins/tools/nfc_analysis_platform/README.md

 #### Format Template Syntax

-The APDU Response Decoder uses Go templates for formatting.
+NFC APDU Runner Response Decoder uses Go templates for formatting.
 The following functions are available:

 - `TAG(tag)`: Extract the value of a TLV tag from the response data
 - `hex(data)`: Convert hexadecimal string to ASCII